jaichaudhry323/Nodejs-MongoDB-RestApi/Helper-Readme.txt

 3)Remove the node_modules folder from the git repository git rm -r --cached node_modules

-4) DO NOT MAKE .GITIGNORE.TXT FILE , YOU NEED TO MAKE .gitignore file without .txt extension , use any of the editors like vs or sublime to do so
+4) DO NOT MAKE .gitignore.txt FILE , YOU NEED TO MAKE .gitignore file without .txt extension , use any of the editors like vs or sublime to do so
 #############################################################################
 app.js